Artichoke Benefits and

 This is a unique and interesting

 vegetable that originated in the Mediterranean.
-The artichoke
+Artichokes

-is sometimes confused with cardoons which are closely
+are sometimes confused with cardoons which are closely

 related but are an uncultivated form of artichoke that